Tutorial: Running fast protein QM/MM MD simulations in ASH

 0. Lysozyme system

 Neither the simulation lengths nor the QM-regions are intended to be realistic in terms of solving some interesting chemical problem.
 We are only using this setup to demonstrate the flexibility of ASH and what can be achieved in terms of speed of simulations for a typical closed-shell system with a fairly small QM-region.
-Furthermore the timings from these benchmarks will need to be taken with a grain of salt as they will depend on specific hardware and software-setup on each computer.
+Furthermore the timings from these benchmarks should be taken with a grain of salt as they will depend on specific hardware and software-setup on each computer.

-The simulations below will mostly use the ASH-script as shown below, where only the QM-theory object definition changes.
+The simulations will mostly use the ASH-script as shown below, where only the QM-theory object definition changes.

 from ash import *